verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 ![OpenSearch Dashboards](/docs/images/opensearch.png)

-## Log Rotation
+## Log rotation

-We recommend configuring log rotation for OpenSearch, using a periodic job to purge or snapshot old records.
+We recommend configuring log rotation for OpenSearch using a periodic job to purge or snapshot old records.
-A basic implementation of log rotation is provided below, implemented using a Kubernetes CronJob.
+A basic implementation of log rotation is provided in the following example, implemented using a Kubernetes CronJob.
 To install the log rotation example on your cluster, save the snippet into a file and make the following modifications:

 - Substitue the value of `OPENSEARCH_HOST` with your specific OpenSearch HTTPS endpoint.